-There are built-in auxiliary memory subroutines which are valuable in writing assembly language programs which use the These subroutines RAMWORKS auxiliary memory. allow the bypass the soft switches and still utilize the programmer to auxiliary memory.
+There are built-in auxiliary memory subroutines which are valuable in writing assembly language programs which use the RAMWORKS auxiliary memory.
+These subroutines allow the programmer to bypass the soft switches and still utilize the auxiliary memory.
 The procedure for using these subroutines is the same as for using the I/O subroutines, which is discussed in Chapter 3 of the Apple IIe Reference Manual.
 The two main subroutines are AUXMOVE at location \$C311, and XFER at location \$C314.